-On April 30, 2019, the FDA determined that a version of our Platform 1 product is appropriate for the protection of public health and authorized it for sale in the United States.
-The FDA's decision followed its comprehensive assessment of our PMTA.
-The FDA's marketing order does not mean that the agency "approved" our Platform 1 product.
-The authorization is subject to strict marketing, reporting and other requirements and is not a guarantee that the product will remain authorized, particularly if there is a significant uptake in youth initiation.
+The FDA's PMTA and MRTP orders do not mean that the agency "approved" our Platform 1 product.
+Both authorizations are subject to strict marketing, reporting and other requirements and are not a guarantee that the product will remain authorized, particularly if there is a significant uptake in youth or non-smoker initiation.
 The FDA will monitor the marketing of the product.